wgergely/GWBrowser/README.md

 ***

-<center><h3>Simple digital asset manager to help small teams to organize animation and film productions.</h3></center>
+<center><h3>Simple asset browser to help small teams to organize animation and
+film productions.</h3></center>

 ***

-Aimed at small and medium sized teams, GWBrowser was designed to help users locate images and scenes quickly by structuring data and adding descriptions, tags and thumbnails to files.
+Aimed at small and medium sized teams, GWBrowser can help you find files and folders by filtering, adding descriptions, thumbnails and notes to assets and files.

 <p align="center">
  <img src="./gwbrowser/rsc/banner.png" alt="GWBrowser"/>